sbradley7777/emacs.d/README.md

 #### Automatic Detection

-Virtual environments are automatically detected when you open Python files if:
+Virtual environments are automatically detected when you open Python files if **both** conditions are met:
-- A `venv/` directory exists in your project root
+1. A `venv/` directory exists in your project root.
+2. Your project root is determined by traversing upward from the opened file's directory, searching for **any** of these files:
+   - `.git/` directory (Git repository)
+   - `pyproject.toml` file
-- Your project contains `.git/`, `pyproject.toml`, or `requirements.txt` files
+   - `requirements.txt` file

+The system starts from the directory containing your Python file and walks up the directory tree (parent by parent) until it finds one of these project markers, which defines the project root.

 #### Project Setup Example